 - Not all homework will be completed at home.
 Some pupils find it easier and more effective (because of resources available) to complete homework at school.
 Homework clubs are provided as well as 'Extended School' for year 11 pupils.

 How to approach homework and what if you 'get stuck'

-All your teachers will set you homework and talk you through it in class.
+All your teachers will set your homework and talk you through it in class.
 Google Classroom will often be used.
-It's up to you to have a go, and use the support provided for you to complete it effectively and on time.
+It's up to you to have a go and use the support provided for you to complete it effectively and on time.
 You can still ask for help if you need it.

 If pupils find homework difficult or 'get stuck' we encourage them to do at home what we encourage at school.
 Brain, book, buddy, boss.
 Find the answer for themselves by THINKING, RESEARCHING, ASKING A FRIEND and only then CONTACTING THEIR TEACHER or ASKING A PARENT.
 Learning is all about finding solutions to problems and ‘GETTING STUCK’ is all part of the process.